Fiji declared free of trachoma

 The Foundation has supported initiatives in Fiji since 2016, building the foundation for this milestone.

-Key contributors include Project Heaven, Pacific Eye Institute, IAPB, the London School of Hygiene and Tropical Medicine, the Burnet Institute, Fred Hollows Foundation NZ and WHO’s Division of Pacific Support.
+Key contributors include Project Heaven, Pacific Eye Institute, IAPB, the London School of Hygiene and Tropical Medicine, the Burnet Institute, Fred Hollows Foundation NZ and WHO’s Division of Pacific.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.